 - Complete a Private Education Loan Application Self-Certification Form.
 You will need to obtain this form from your lender or Financial Aid Office, complete it, and return it to your lender.
 You will receive three disclosure statements before the funds can be released.
-See the below paragraph for more information.
-Please visit the Self Certification Form section on our website for steps on how to complete this form.

 - Accept and sign the Application Disclosure Form.
 Follow up with your lender to make sure you have submitted all required documentation.

 - Once you have been approved and submitted all your final documentation, your lender will contact our office to request a school certification.